How I work

 During the engagement, we take one priority focus area through full design, implementation, and behaviour embedding.

-Other challenges uncovered during discovery are captured in your Human Operating Backlog, a clear, prioritised roadmap for what to address next.
+Other challenges uncovered during discovery are captured in your Action Backlog, a clear, prioritised roadmap for what to address next.

 Outcome: Change that holds under pressure, not just on paper.